microsandbox/rxtui/README.md

 # RxTUI

 > [!WARNING]
-> This library is highly experimental and under active development.
-APIs may change significantly between versions.
-Use in production at your own risk.
+> RxTUI is under active development.
+The API may change between versions.

 A reactive terminal user interface framework for Rust that brings modern web development patterns to the terminal.
 Build sophisticated TUIs with the same mental model as React, but optimized for terminal constraints.